ParikshitaJain/PortfolioProjects/Campaign Performance Analysis/README.md

 Top Platforms: DV360 led in impressions (34M) and clicks (1.35M) with strong CTR (3.99%) and moderate CPC ($0.22), making it a high-reach and cost-efficient channel.
 Facebook Ads delivered comparable results in clicks (1M) and impressions (33M) but at slightly higher total spend ($292K).
 Google Ads exhibited the lowest engagement efficiency, with both CTR (3.65%) and clicks (1M) lagging behind other platforms despite lower spend ($276.4K).

 Channel Performance: Mobile campaigns drove the highest overall clicks, while video campaigns generated the most impressions.
-Display campaigns achieved the highest CTR (3.95%), making them effective for engagement-focused campaigns.
+Display campaigns achieved the highest CTR (3.95%), making them effective for engagement focused campaigns.
 CPC analysis revealed that search and social campaigns ($0.23) were marginally more expensive than mobile, video, and display campaigns ($0.22), highlighting areas where cost efficiency could be improved.

 #### 3. Campaign-level Insights